Traxius1/Digital-Image-Processing/README.md

 # Digital-Image-Processing
-Project implemented for the needs of DIP course
+Projects implemented for the needs of DIP course